bodo-ai/Bodo/docs/docs/guides/using_bodo_platform/index.md

 ---

-## [Managing Packages on the cluster using IPyParallel magics - Conda and Pip][managing-packages]
+## [Managing Packages on the cluster using Jupyter magics - Conda and Pip][managing-packages]
-This guide includes instructions on how to manage packages on the cluster using IPyParallel magics.
+This guide includes instructions on how to manage packages on the cluster using Jupyter magics.

 ---

-## [Running shell commands on the cluster using IPyParallel magics][shell-commands]
+## [Running shell commands on the cluster using Jupyter magics][shell-commands]
-This guide explains how to run shell commands on the cluster using IPyParallel magics.
+This guide explains how to run shell commands on the cluster using Jupyter magics.

 ---